+Jason "JaFLEU" Fleurant is a Haitian American self-taught cartoonist.
+Raised in West Palm Beach, Fl he discovered his creative voice as a response to the earthquakes in Haiti in 2010 and since has gone on to create with a mission.
 He founded “Exhibit Treal” in his apartment in 2014 as an outlet for exhibiting his and fellow creatives of color artwork.
 Through it he would go on to curate exhibits in galleries such as all three floors of the 1310 Gallery in Ft Lauderdale, several Art Basel Exhibits and more.

 Both series were screened on South Florida PBS as an Official Selection for Film-maker Project.
 They would also go one two win “Best Web Series” at the Los Angeles Motion Picture Festival (2020 & 2021) & Urban Film Festival 2020.
 The book JaFLEU self-published and would go and turn into an animated short “Teddy’s Big Break” won “Best Animated Short” at the 2021 Drive in Events.

 JaFLEU, who is also known as a Spoken Word artist who has performed on many stages, including as a feature on 2017’s FLO’pocalypse held at the Broward Center of Performing Arts.
 Would also combine his poetry and his animated works which would also produce award winners.
 His first, an animated short “To love your Blackness is a Revolutionary Act '' received the Ed Summer Supersnipe Animation Award at BIFF 2020.
-Following, his animated short “Pop, Pop, Pop” which address Police Brutality won “Best Animated Short” at Real Reel International Film Festival 2020 and his most popular spoken word piece turned animation “Young x Gifted & Black'' was awarded the Moziak Philanthropy “Future Arts Award 2021”and included as an Top 10 feature in The 50 artist virtual exhibit.
+Following, his animated short “Pop, Pop, Pop” which address Police Brutality won “Best Animated Short” at Real Reel International Film Festival 2020 and his most popular spoken word piece turned animation “Young x Gifted & Black'' was awarded the Moziak Philanthropy “Future Arts Award 2021”and included as a Top 10 feature in The 50 artist virtual exhibit.

 Jason "JaFLEU" Fleurant has made quite a lane for himself as an Indie Director/Filmmaker and Animator.
 Fully focused on telling the treal tales that swim in his mind and sharing black stories.
 His works can be watched on the Black-owned streaming network, Kweli TV.